What does a Pest Control Technician do?

 Pest Control Technician Job Description Sample

 We are seeking a skilled Pest Control Technician to join our team.
-The ideal candidate will be responsible for identifying and treating pest infestations in residential and commercial properties, ensuring a safe and pest-free environment.
+The ideal candidate will be responsible for identifying, preventing, and managing pest infestations in residential and commercial properties.
+This role requires a strong understanding of pest behavior, effective use of pest control products, and the ability to communicate effectively with clients.

 Responsibilities:

-- Conduct inspections and assessments of residential and commercial properties to identify pest problems.
+- Conduct inspections of residential and commercial properties to identify pest problems.

-- Develop and implement effective pest control plans and treatments.
+- Develop and implement effective pest control strategies.

-- Apply pesticides and other pest control substances safely and effectively.
+- Apply pest control products safely and effectively.

-- Monitor and evaluate the effectiveness of pest control treatments.
+- Monitor and evaluate the effectiveness of pest control measures.

 - Maintain accurate records of pest control activities and treatments.